Church Temporalities Act 1833: Repealed enactments

+Subsequent developments

-At the time of the Act, the Church of Ireland had 852,064 members, fewer than the bishopric of Durham alone; allegedly one third were not even residents of Ireland.
-By comparison the Irish population totaled 7.77 million in 1831, most of whom were Catholic.
-Using the Act, Parliament suppressed 10 of the 22 Irish bishoprics and merged the corresponding dioceses.
+At the time of the act, the Church of Ireland had 852,064 members, fewer than the bishopric of Durham alone; allegedly one third were not even residents of Ireland.
+By comparison the Irish population totalled 7.77 million in 1831, most of whom were Catholic.
+Using the act, Parliament suppressed 10 of the 22 Irish bishoprics and merged the corresponding dioceses.
 Many appointees in the eliminated bishoprics had no religious duties or church, and when services were performed, they had been undertaken by a curate paid only a small portion of the clergy stipend.

-According to historian Stewart J. Brown, the Act represented Parliament's understanding that the Church of Ireland was unlikely to expand further and thus needed to be sustained economically.
+According to historian Stewart J. Brown, the act represented Parliament's understanding that the Church of Ireland was unlikely to expand further and thus needed to be sustained economically.
 The Act induced debate among the Anglican Communion about the relationship between church and state, inciting the Oxford Movement.